 VCs are looking for companies that make success seem inevitable.
-What signs show that your company is one of them?
+What signs show that your company is one?

 #41 Venture capital might be wrong for your company

-VC is only one of many ways to finance a company and is most appropriate for a particular kind of company.
+VC is only one way to finance a company and is most appropriate for a particular kind of company.

 There are a lot of businesses that are otherwise awesome, which aren’t a fit for VC.
 They may not grow fast enough, or have the potential to grow large enough.
 But they may be strong, profitable companies for years.

-One of my favorite VC alternatives is Indie VC.
+I love VC alternative, Indie VC.
 I’m a sucker for creative approaches to finance, especially within the vision of helping founders find a way to do great things.